chastitywhiterose/Assembly/books/DOS/Assembly-Arithmetic-Algorithms-DOS.md

 Personally I think that the system of conditional jumps makes a lot of sense.
 Other programming languages such as BASIC and C have "goto" statements that work like this.
 For example, `if(ax<bx){goto less;}`.

 The only thing I have found difficult is remembering which acronym means which condition.
 However, since I created the chart in this chapter, now I can refer to it and you can too!
-As long as I keep these main six types of conditions in my head, and am working with unsigned numbers, I can write Almost any assembly program from stratch.
+As long as I keep these main six types of conditions in my head, and am working with unsigned numbers, I can write Almost any assembly program from scratch.

+## push/pop

+The push and pop instructions are something you have already seen in my code.
+The operate on what is called the "stack".
+Basically, when you push something, it is like pushing a box of cereal onto a shelf at Walmart.
+The last item pushed is at the front and will be the first item a customer sees.
+This is what is called a Last In First Out.

+Not only is the stack useful for saving the value of registers temporarily as I do, but without it, it would not be possible to have callable functions.
+When you call a function with "call", it is the same as a "jmp" to that location except that it pushes the address where the program was before the call.
+The "ret" instruction returns to the location that called the function and then proceeds to instructions after it.

+The sp register, as I mentioned in chapter 1, is the stack pointer.
+Every time you push a value, it stores it at the address the stack pointer is pointing to and the subtracts the size of the native word size.
+For example, this is always 16 bits in the context of DOS programming for 16 bit .com files.
+This means that you can use it with the other registers to save their value for later.

+In the next chapter, I will show a useful example of the push and pop instructions and explain a little bit more about this.

 I know I hit you with a lot of information in this chapter, but trust me, I am intentionally leaving out a lot because I don't want this book to be the size of the Intel® 64 and IA-32 Architectures Software Developer Manuals